davidepolli/ats-atm/README.md

 - a search box for free search: on submit a search is performed on the ATMs properties
 - as result of search, the list of the ATMs obtained is displayed in a table and a button that shows a modal with the JSON from the service is available

+For accessing the application, due to spring security, the credentials to be used are
+user: davidep
+password: 123456

 For the development the following tools has been used:
 * Eclipse Oxygen.3a Release (4.7.3a)
 * Spring Framework  4.3.26